d12frosted/elpa-mirror/gnu/embark-consult-readme.txt

   when relevant, because many built-in Emacs commands don't report accurate category metadata.
-For example, a command like `describe-package', which reads a package name from the minibuffer, does not have metadata indicating so.
+For example, a command like `describe-package', which reads a package name from the minibuffer, does not have metadata indicating this fact.

   In an earlier Embark version, there were functions to supply this missing metadata, but they have been moved to Marginalia, which augments many Emacs command to report accurate category metadata.
   Simply activating `marginalia-mode' allows Embark to offer you the package and symbol actions when appropriate again.
 Candidate annotations in the Embark collect buffer are also provided by the Marginalia package.